Minto, New Brunswick: Amalgamation of Minto and surrounding communities

-On 1 January 2023, Minto was amalgamated with the village of Chipman and all or part of five local service districts to form the new village of Grand Lake.
+On 1 January 2023, Minto was amalgamated with the village of Chipman and all or part of five local service districts to form the new municipal entity of Grand Lake.
 The community's name remains in official use.

 The villages of Minto and Chipman protested the forced amalgamation.
 The mayor of Minto (2021), Erica Barnett, stated in a letter posted on the Village of Minto's Facebook page that "the government's current plan is absolutely not in the best interest for either Minto or Chipman..."
 She mentioned also that this was a fact of reducing the provincial funding the villages got.
 This created an uproar among the townsfolk who were scared of losing the few things the village had, such as their cared-for arena.
 The public also feared "having to combine health clinics, schools and fire stations."
 The distance of 24 km between the two villages could ultimately cause major issues.

 Coal Mining Industry

-The need of transporting coal brought the railway to Minto, and was to make the area "the most prosperous place in Canada."
+Minto was connected to the national railway in order to transport coal.
+This was to make Minto "the most prosperous place in Canada."
 The New Brunswick Central Railway ended at Chipman (about 15 mi north-east of Minto) and in 1901 the railway was planned to be completed by constructing through the village to Fredericton, and connect with the Canadian Pacific railway.
-By 1904 the railway was completed as far as Minto, merging with the existing Central, however by 1905 completion to Fredericton was abandoned and the remaining railway was not built until 1913.
+By 1904 the railway was completed as far as Minto, merging with the existing Central, however by 1905 the connection to Fredericton was abandoned and the remaining railway was not built until 1913.

-Although the railway lines through Minto have since been completely removed, the railway station continues on as a local museum.
-By the end of 2010, coal mining in Minto ended when the last coal mining company, NB Coal, closed.
+Although the railway lines through Minto have since been removed, the railway station continues on as a local historic site.
+The Minto Coal mine ceased operations in 2010 with the closure of NB Coal.

 During the early years of the Great Depression, the New Brunswick Power Corporation built the province's first thermal generating station south of the village on the shores of Grand Lake.
 Opened in 1931, the Grand Lake Generating Station accessed coal from nearby deposits.
 An NB Power subsidiary, NB Coal, was the only mining company left in the Minto area and performed strip mining.
 NB Power closed the Grand Lake Station when its operating license expired in June 2010.
 As the Station has been NB Coal’s only customer since 2000, NB Coal closed in December 2009.
 On April 19, 2012 the Grand Lake Generating Station was demolished, and by this time all coal mining in Minto had ended.